codepath/android_guides/Paging-Library-Guide.md

 #### Using ItemKeyedDataSource

+The Twitter API provides an example of how ItemKeyedDataSource.
+The size of the list is unknown, and usually fetching the next set of the data depends on the last known Twitter Post ID.
+The last post ID can be used to retrieve the next set of posts, thanks to the [max_id](https://developer.twitter.com/en/docs/tweets/timelines/api-reference/get-statuses-home_timeline.html) parameter in the Twitter API:

 The first step is to define the key that will be used to determine the next page of data.
-In the Twitter API case, for instance, the Twitter Post ID can be used as a way to query for posts older than that Tweet ID.
-The last post ID can be used to retrieve the next set of posts, thanks to the [max_id](https://developer.twitter.com/en/docs/tweets/timelines/api-reference/get-statuses-home_timeline.html) parameter in the Twitter API:
+The ItemKeyedDataSource in the example below will use a Long type and rely on the Twitter Post ID.
+The last seen Post ID will be used to fetch the next set of data.

 ```java
 public class TweetDataSource extends ItemKeyedDataSource<Long, Tweet> {